 - Radiological tests like X-Rays, CT Scans, and MRIs

-The treatment of mucus in stool is largely dependent on what exactly its cause is.
+The treatment of this condition is largely dependent on what exactly its cause is.
 Once the cause is taken care of, the mucus should stop.
 For example, antibiotics may be prescribed for infections whereas for someone with lactose intolerance, avoiding dairy products may help to stop the symptom from happening again.

 Adopting a balanced diet and adequate fluid intake are necessary for a healthy digestive system.
 The presence of mucus in your stool should not frighten you, however, you should monitor it closely and see a doctor if it increases, becomes regular or is associated with other symptoms.